Biography of Richard Trevithick

 1808: He is joined by his wife and children in London.
 He designs the first containers for ships.
 Trials of his “Catch me who can” circular track steam train at Euston.
-The public were entitled to travel on buying a one shilling ticket.
+The public are entitled to travel on it by buying a one shilling ticket.
 He takes out a patent for machinery for towing, driving or discharging ships or other vessels with Robert Dickinson.
-He also had plans for a tunnel under the Thames which almost succeeded and steam powered Thames dredgers.
+He also had plans for a tunnel under the Thames which almost succeeded as well as steam powered Thames dredgers.

-1810: New Trevithick patents sre taken out for propulsion of sea vessels.
+1810: New Trevithick patents are taken out for propulsion of sea vessels.
 He contracts typhus and returns to Cornwall.

 1811: He is declared bankrupt.
 He installs the first Cornish Engine and boiler.

 1812: Trevithick applies his high-pressure machine to agricultural machinery for the first time.
 He creates a rock boring machine for the Plymouth Breakwater and Screw Propeller company.
 Birth of his son Francis.

 1814: He arranges for nine of his engines to be shipped to Peru.

 1816: Birth of his son Frederick Henry.
 He rents a house for the family in Penzance but Jane lives at Hayle becoming the landlady of the White Hart Inn.
 Trevithick visits the mines of Peru and spends eleven years there only returning when his money runs out.

 1818: The first steam boat is fitted with a Trevithick puffer.

 1821: He works on salvaging ships near Callao.

 1823: He travels to Ecuador on business.

-1829: Trevithick takes out a Patent on new improved steam engine.
+1829: Trevithick takes out a patent on a new improved steam engine.

-1831: He takes out a Patent on boilers and condensers and manufacturers a portable stove.
+1831: He takes out a patent on boilers and condensers and manufactures a portable stove.

 1833: He is taken ill whilst working for John Hall Engineering in Dartford, Kent.